OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 To set Mailbox policies, admins can download the [Administrative Templates tool](https://www.microsoft.com/download/details.aspx?id=49030) and run it using the Group Policy editor, **gpedit.msc**.

 TODO: May need to discuss majority case (behavior when group policy is disabled i.e. can send, add-in can block) then exception or additional scenario for mission critical (behavior when group policy is enabled i.e., can send only when able to connect to Exchange then add-in can run and block).
 Is it similar for Mac or new OWA?
+Yes

 ### Enabling the on send feature